Effect by Example: Reading Files

 .

-const gen: <YieldWrap<Tag<FileSystem.FileSystem, FileSystem.FileSystem>> | YieldWrap<Effect.Effect<string, PlatformError, never>>, void>(f: (resume: Effect.Adapter) => Generator<...>) => Effect.Effect<...> (+1 overload)
+const gen: <YieldWrap<Tag<FileSystem.FileSystem, FileSystem.FileSystem>> | YieldWrap<Effect.Effect<void, PlatformError, never>>, void>(f: (resume: Effect.Adapter) => Generator<...>) => Effect.Effect<...> (+1 overload)

 Provides a way to write effectful code using generator functions, simplifying control flow and error handling.